 - Integration management plan

 - Association standards, guidelines, and policies

 Project close documentation.
 Make time for internal and partner/vendor project close meetings.
 This documentation—an archive or library of lessons learned—is an organizational asset.
-Project close lessons serve as the starting point for the next project.

 For large projects, consider reviewing organizational strategies and standards that may impact the project, such as:

 - Preference management

 Don’t wait until you’re out of cell phone range and miles away from the nearest computer to find out that no one knows how to set up the tent, light the camp stove, or hang your food.
 Everyone’s a backpacker.
 They should all have basic backpacking skills.